liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. give consent to his marriage
 1. analytical reasoning from effects to causes
 1. diverge/diverse
-1. food product has to undergo the product-grading
 1. coorperate/corporate
 1. raise the excise to 10%
 1. the beauty of the plan consists in its simplicity